So you've heard about low-carb kids? Is it dangerous? Why would you raise your kids low-carb?

 - Get them to smother the food in something they do like to hide the taste (remember, they HAVE to eat some of it)

 - Flavour your vegetables.
-My children would turn up their noses at most greens until I made them silver beet carbonara, Asian greens etc. I almost cry when my youngest asks for more, a proud mamma moment.
+My children would turn up their noses at most greens until I made them zoodles, mashed cauliflower, and broccoli/cauliflower bake.
+I almost cried at the beginning when my youngest asked for more, a proud mamma moment.

 - Put butter and cream cheese on the table instead of tomato sauce (way too processed and full of sugar).
 Let them flavour their own food.
 They have control and won't battle so much.